-Members of the college community can report an incident of dating violence, domestic violence, sexual assault, or stalking to law enforcement, their respective college or District Title IX Coordinators.
-Reporting an incident is encouraged but not required by law.
+Members of the college community can report an incident of dating violence, domestic violence, sexual assault, or stalking to law enforcement, to their respective college, the District or none of the above.
 A report does not need to be made by the victim of an incident but may be reported by a third party.